Gulnaz-Tabassum/doctor_appointment_django_project/README.md

 This web project let you to make appointment to doctor. how to run

-pip install -r requirements.txt python manage.py migrate python manage.py runserver
+step 1:pip install -r requirements.txt
+step 2:python manage.py migrate
+step 3:python manage.py runserver
-Finally, open the browser and go to http://127.0.0.1:8000/
+step 4:Finally, open the browser and go to http://127.0.0.1:8000/